 Resilience: a Definition

 In simple words, Resilience is the ability of a person to adapt to changing circumstances and to bounce back from challenges and stress.
-In other words, Resilience is the ‘rubber ball’ factor: the ability to bounce back in the event of adversity.
+Resilience is the ‘rubber ball’ factor: the ability to bounce back in the event of adversity.

 Resilience is accepting your new reality, even if it’s less good than the one you had before.
 You can fight it, you can do nothing but scream about what you’ve lost, or you can accept that and try to put together something that’s goodElizabeth Edwards, Resilience

 Resilience is a unifying paradigm between our work life and our private sphere.
 Sometimes there are confusions between Resilience and similar terms that are more strictly work-related.

 First of all, it’s not to be confused to Mental Toughness which is a personality trait that explains how a person deals with stress.
 This has been a characteristic for long term admired in many roles at work, and especially in senior managers.
 Although a relationship with Resilience can be easily seen, there is not a perfect match.

 Also, often, people confuse Resilience with Grit.
 In this case, the most significant difference is in the time horizon: grit refers to the “tendency to sustain interest and effort towards long term goals”.
 Set-backs can be part of this, but not only.

 In modern workplaces, Resilience is vital because of the elevated rate of change.
 People are asked to change continually.
 A process that is not always easy.
 Moreover, in a holistic view of our lives, Resilience allows us to bring balance on the energy inputs in our private and professional lives.
 How often do we let the negative of one “spill” into the other?